 What do the test results mean?

 While abnormal values of one test component can provide valuable information, healthcare providers typically interpret these values in connection with another.
-There are no universal reference ranges for each measurement of the liver panel.
 However, the reference ranges used by the laboratory that evaluated your blood sample may be seen on your test result.
 It is possible that one or more of your liver function tests were abnormal, indicating that your liver is damaged or not functioning correctly.
 There are a variety of diseases that can harm the liver, including:

 - Hepatitis A

 - Autoimmune Hepatitis

 - Liver Cancer